Annelies (Whitbourn)

 Annelies is a full-length choral work based on The Diary of Anne Frank.
 Annelies is the full first name of Anne Frank, now commonly referred to by her abbreviated forename, Anne.
 The music is by British composer James Whitbourn and the libretto is compiled from the diary by Melanie Challenger.
+The lyrics consist of translated passages from Frank's diary and interprets the different chapters of her hiding and eventual capture by the Nazi Regime.